Fetal alcohol spectrum disorder

 Find out more on the FASD Hub website.

 Not all babies who are exposed to alcohol as a fetus are affected identically.

 Infants may display any of the following signs and symptoms:

 - small head circumference

 - sensitivity to noise, touch and/or light

 - developmental delay.

-Listed below are some of the signs and symptoms you may see in an older child with FASD:
+Signs and symptoms you may see in an older child with FASD include:

 - learning difficulties